paxelito/SENSOR/README.txt

 *****************

 2014 - 05 - 05 ver.1.2
+	- bioenergy year yield has been added
+	- Attractiveness is now based on both the energetic and the physical dimension of the agents.
 	- Source cose has been arranged in folder (a code library has been created)
+	- Several Bugs Fixed

 2014 - 04 - 16 ver.1.1
 	- The technology awareness behavior has been added